SnaggingCobra/DevToolBox/README.md

 The Regex Tester lets me write a regular expression and test it against some text.
 It shows which parts of the text match the expression.
 This makes it easier to test a regex before putting it into my actual code.

+### Base64 Encoder and Decoder

+The Base64 tool encodes text into Base64 and decodes Base64 back into readable text.

+### URL Encoder and Decoder

+The URL tool encodes and decodes URLs and query text so they can be safely used in web requests.

+### CSS Unit Converter

+The CSS Unit Converter converts common CSS units such as pixels, rem, em, and percentages.

+### Hash Generator

+The Hash Generator creates hashes from text using common hashing algorithms.

+### UUID Generator

+The UUID Generator creates UUIDs quickly when I need unique identifiers for an application or database.

+### Password Generator

+The Password Generator creates random passwords with options for length and character types.

+### QR Code Generator

+The QR Code Generator creates a QR code from text or a URL that can be scanned from another device.

+### Barcode Generator

+The Barcode Generator creates barcodes from text or numbers and lets me download the result.

+### HTTP Request Builder

+The HTTP Request Builder lets me choose a method, add parameters and headers, send a request, and inspect the response.
+It can also generate example code for JavaScript, cURL, and Python.

+### Quick Links

+Quick Links provides a simple list of useful free and paid websites for writing, design, coding, productivity, and other work.
+Each link opens the selected website in a new tab.

 ## Why I made it

 The main reason I made DevToolBox was because I wanted to build something that I could actually use while coding.